MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/install-az-ps.md

 > [!IMPORTANT]
 >
-> It's not possible to have both the `AzureRM` and `Az` modules installed on a system at the same time.
+> You shouldn't have both the `AzureRM` and `Az` modules installed on a system at the same time.
 In order to install
 > the `Az` module, `AzureRM` must be uninstalled.
 For instructions on how to do that, see
 > [Uninstall the Azure PowerShell module (AzureRM)](uninstall-azurerm-ps.md).